Global Market Access for Custom-Built HazLoc Equipment

 - NRTL listing and suitability requirements to API RP 14J – Design and Hazards Analysis for Offshore Production Platforms

-UL also certifies gas turbine packages and generator sets for use in explosive atmospheres, for onshore and offshore applications.
+UL Solutions also certifies gas turbine packages and generator sets for use in explosive atmospheres, for onshore and offshore applications.

 A skid that has its own potential source of release, either under normal or abnormal conditions, needs to be provided with area classification documentation addressing the potential source of release.
 This classification may be different than the classification of the area in which the skid is intended to be installed.